microsoft/Microsoft-Focus-Center/Tools/Anonymization/FocusCenetrAnonymizationADF/Readme.md

 **Functionality**

--   Anonymize entity records fields with static values based on the FecthXML query provided in the source
+-   Anonymize table records fields with static values based on the FecthXML query provided in the source

 # Pre-requisites